algorandfoundation/docs/docs/get-details/dapps/smart-contracts/stateful/index.md

 ```

 # Passing arguments to smart contracts
 Arguments can be passed to any of the supported application transaction calls, including create.
-The number and type can also be different for any subsequent calls to the stateful smart contract.
+The number and type can also be different for any subsequent calls to the smart contract.
 The `goal` CLI supports passing strings, ints, base64 encoded data, and addresses as parameters.
 To pass a parameter supply the `--app-arg` option to the call and supply the value according to the format shown below.

 Argument Type | Example
 ------------ | -------------